KETO ON A BUDGET!

 An egg (or three!) a day is great on keto

 Eggs remain one of the most affordable sources of protein around.
+One egg is approximately JMD 35.00!
 Eat the whole damned egg.
 This low-fat nonsense that has seen the world getting fatter and fatter and the ignorance around cholesterol have seen us ditching the best part of the egg over the last couple of years.
 Eat the whole damned egg!
 You can boil eggs and store them in the fridge for days at a time.
 Two hard boiled eggs will keep you full for hours.
 You can chop them up and add mayo and onions and mustard for a delicious egg salad.
 You can make a two egg omelette and add left over veggies you may have, or some of that canned fish or some cheese.
 You can simply scramble them in butter with onions.
 You can make a veggie frittata in the oven and have for dinner.
 Stumped as to how else you can enjoy this affordable protein source?
 Google!
 The possibilities are endless and well worth the time to research if you are serious about keto on a budget.

 Deviled eggs